 This policy and any procedures, rules, and forms developed and approved to implement the policy will be published, disseminated, and made available to students, parents and legal guardians, and employees by such means and methods as are customarily used for such purposes, including publication on the Hoover City Schools website.
-Copies of the reporting form are available in the offices of each Hoover school.
+Copies of the reporting form are available at each Hoover school.